LokiJS-Forge/LokiDB/docs/full-text-search.md

 Please note that the search time of a full-text search query will not decrease because of a reduced document selection from a previous query.
 Each query (if caching is disabled) will always browse the whole inverted index.

-As opposed to this, non-indexed queries (like LokiJS' queries) could speed up because of fewer documents after a full-text search query.
+As opposed to this, non-indexed queries (like LokiDB' queries) could speed up because of fewer documents after a full-text search query.

 # Scoring